-Zhu Yi: US-born Chinese Olympic figure skater slammed in China after falls
+Zhu Yi: US-born Chinese Olympic figure skater slated in China after falls

 But many have also condemned the backlash, defending and expressing sympathy for the young athlete.

-"To vent emotions on this young athlete, using social media to throw rocks down a well when she makes mistakes - that's cyberbullying and no matter what it's going too far," said Hu Zijin, a well known former editor-in-chief of the nationalist Global Times newspaper.
+"To vent emotions on this young athlete, using social media to throw rocks down a well when she makes mistakes - that's cyber-bullying and no matter what it's going too far," said Hu Zijin, a well known former editor-in-chief of the nationalist Global Times newspaper.
 His post was widely shared.

 Team China athletes often face great scrutiny from the Chinese public and immense pressure to win medals for national glory.
 Zhu was one of about a dozen athletes recruited by China for its Winter Games medal campaign.

-Still, others have drawn comparisons of the treatment of Zhu to Eileen Gu, another American-born athlete who chose to compete for China.
+Still, others have drawn comparisons between the treatment of Zhu to Eileen Gu, another American-born athlete who chose to compete for China - and won a dramatic gold in the women's freestyle skiing big air final on Tuesday.

-Gu is a widely adored in China and even given the nickname of China's "Snow Princess".
+Gu is widely adored in China and even given the nickname of China's "Snow Princess".
 She has been praised for not only her athletic ability but also her Mandarin skills and embrace of Chinese culture.